How to Groom a Westie at Home: Step-by-Step

 Common grooming mistakes

-- Skipping brushing between professional grooms.
+• Skipping brushing between professional grooms.
 The groomer can't fix six weeks of accumulated mats in one session.
-Brush at home.
+By the time you see mats, they're already a problem.
+Brush at home, even when the coat looks fine.

-- Using human shampoo.
+• Using human shampoo or heavily fragranced dog shampoo.
 Even baby shampoo is the wrong pH for dog skin.
-Always use a dog-specific product.
+Westies have thinner, more reactive skin than most breeds - use gentle, fragrance-free products designed for sensitive skin.

 Frequently asked questions